-No. of Beneficiaries
+No. of Direct Beneficiaries

 At the end of 1975 some jubilant youths of Jessore formed Jagorani Chakra Foundation (JCF) to develop the situation of poor communities.
 They also identified that the problem is more social and political than economical.
 JCF started its journey with adult literacy program and developed its own adult literacy curriculum which was a unique example at that time.

 In 1976, JCF implemented its first development intervention and started non-formal education centre for the children and in 1977 got the registration from Directorate of Social Welfare.
 JCF still believes education is the key to all development and it is the first priority in taking any new intervention.
 In 1981, a new horizon opened before JCF when it started working with the untouchable community, the sweeper community.
 The success of this intervention gave JCF courage to go with community development approach and later JCF successfully implemented a number of community development projects whose beneficiaries are now running their own people’s institution by themselves.

 JCF has a 7 members’ Executive Committee and 31 members’ General Committee.
 The honourable members are mostly social worker, retired govt. officials, businessman, teacher, lawyer, cultural activist and non-political person.
 Actually people from different sectors are involved with the organisation and they all have the expertise in social work and are representing their own community as a whole.
 The Executive Director of the organization is appointed by the Executive Committee.
 He is the Chief Executive Officer of the organization.

 Support underprivileged communities by building their confidence and capacity.

 The Yuvabadhana Foundation, Thailand awarded 24 children in 2008 that have come from poor community of Jessore for their performance in ‘A World United through Art’ Competition.
 A total of 500 schools from 34 countries participated in the competition…..Read more

 Special President Award of People’s Republic of Bangladesh

 |3.||Savings and credit policy|